 Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

-The Government is providing additional funding of £150 million per annum to schools for academic years 2014-2016 to improve provision of physical education (PE) and sport in primary schools.
+The Government has provided additional funding of £150 million per annum to schools for the last academic years since 2014 to improve provision of physical education (PE) and sport in primary schools.

 This ring fenced funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and money is going directly to primary school Headteachers to spend on improving the quality and provision of sport and PE for all their children.